ShippingEasy/bizness/README.md

 #### Publishing

-Automatically publishing operations as events via the EventFilter is one of the primary reasons we developed Bizness.
-The EventFilter will always publish two events.
-For example, if your operation class is named "CompleteRegistrationOperation", these events will be published:
+Automatically publishing operations as events via the `EventFilter` is one of the primary reasons we developed Bizness.
+The `EventFilter` will always publish two events.
+For example, if your operation class is named `CompleteRegistrationOperation`, these events will be published:

   * "operations:complete_registration:executed" - This event includes the start time, end time and duration of the operation
   * "operations:complete_registration:succeeded" or "operations:complete_registration:failed" depending on if an exception was raised or not